fprime-community/fprime-workshop-advanced-fprime/AdvancedFprime/AdvancedDeployment/Top/xbee-setup.md

 ## XBee setup for Advanced Tutorial

 This walks through how to set-up 2 XBee modules to communicate with each other.
-One XBee will be connected to the GDS machine, and the other will be connected to the WafDeployment application on Raspberry Pi.
+One XBee will be connected to the GDS machine, and the other will be connected to the AdvancedDeployment application on Raspberry Pi.

 1. Install XTCU https://www.digi.com/products/embedded-systems/digi-xbee/digi-xbee-tools/xctu
 2. Connect the first XBee to your computer using a USB-C adapter